manuelCarlos/MovieMarquee/README.md

 ## Notable Implementation Features

 - SwiftUI app with no third-party dependencies.
+- SwiftData used for the implementation of a simple persistency layer.
 - Swift 6 ready - strict concurrency checking enabled with zero warnings :P
+- Profiled in instruments for zero memory leaks.
 - Modularization using local Swift packages (SPM).
 - Unit, UI and Snapshot tests setup in a test plan, covering all aspects of the implementation.
 - String catalogs for localization.